Your journey from writer to author starts here.

 continue reading +

-You may have seen a lot of internet buzz on “indie publishing.”
+You may have seen a lot of internet buzz about “indie publishing.”
 What is indie publishing?
 It’s basically self publishing by another name—a name that points out one of the advantages of self publishing, namely the independence that self-published authors enjoy within their corner of the book market.
 This unconventional (but increasingly popular) path to publication boasts a number of advantages over traditional publishing for certain writers—most notably a speedier timeline and full creative control over your book’s design, distribution, and marketing—but it can be overwhelming to manage the entire publication process on your own.
 GWG’s faculty can assist you in whatever stage of the self-publishing pipeline you’re in when you hire us: even if you’re still drafting your manuscript, we’ll meet you exactly where you are, and help you forge ahead with tailored coaching sessions or developmental and line edits.

 Done writing and ready to publish?
 Our self publishing coaches can show you how to edit and format your completed manuscript for publication (in both ebook and print editions), develop your marketing materials, brainstorm elevator pitches, perfect your book’s blurb, and more.
 If you’re looking to publish with a small independent press whose business model calls for authors to contribute some of the skills and labor required for self-publishing, our online writing coaches can work with you on everything from perfecting your initial proposal and submission materials to growing a readership for your book.